Fall-2025-COMP163/project-3-todavis22/README.md

 Contains unit and integration tests: test_game_integration.py checks that modules work together (e.g. buying/selling items, equipping gear, etc.)
 Other test files (if present) cover individual modules

+AI for majority of the prject inventory helped with ai game data and quest data
 ### What to Submit:

 1. **GitHub Repository:** Your completed multi-module project